lauslim12/intract-hotel-system/README.md

 * Transaction History
 * Hotel Searching
 * Profile System
+* Customer's Rating System
+* Admin Panel
+* All is Validated!
+* Chart for Admin

 Features that is available at the classic Intract, but not yet ported here:
 * Wall System (Complete with infinite scrolling!)

 TOA:
-* Admin Panel
-* Customer's Rating System
 * Edit Basic Profile Information
 * Refine the Filter Search (based on room price, and add filter based on stars other than 5)
-* CodeIgniter Validations for Register and Login
-* Graphical Statistics for Admin
 * User Interface
 * Refactor EVERY code, add comments, and apply the DRY principle.